deana4/SongStyleAnalysisNLP-Project/README.md

 6. **Oriental Songs Complexity**: Oriental songs are inferior in complexity levels (syntax and lexical).
 7. **Yehoram Gaon’s Creativity**: Songs by Yehoram Gaon are less creative (more banal) than other songs.
 8. **Style Similarity**: Genres like ‘Folk, Pop’ and ‘Pop, Soul’ are close to each other by their syntax complexity.

-For more information or to contribute to the project, please visit the [GitHub repository](https://github.com/deana4/SongStyleAnalysisNLP-Project).